Epic-legend128/Graph-Algorithms/README.md

     return r;
 }
 ```
 While the adjacency matrix produced is much faster than any other structure which could be used as it offers constant look-up time, it lacks in the department of space complexity as it is $O(V^2)$, with V being the number of vertices.

 ### Adjacency List
-An adjacency list consists of a list of vectors where each ith place in the list represents one vertex.
+An adjacency list consists of a <strong>list of vectors</strong> where each <em>ith</em> place in the list represents one vertex.
 In each slot, there is a vector which holds all of the neighbours by using the `std::pair` and holding the index of the node and the weight required to reach it.
 To transform from a vector of vertices to an adjacency list you could use the following code:
 ```c++
 std::vector<std::vector<std::pair<int, int> > > get_adjacency_list(std::vector<Vertex*> g) {
     std::vector<std::vector<std::pair<int, int> > > r;